elastic/helm-charts/CONTRIBUTING.md

 Push your local changes to your forked copy of the repository and submit a Pull Request.
-In the Pull Request, describe what your changes do and mention the number of the issue where discussion has taken place, e.g., “Closes #123″.
+In the Pull Request, describe what your changes do and mention the number of the issue where discussion has taken place, e.g., `Closes #123`.

-Always submit your pull against `master` unless the bug is only present in an older version.
-If the bug affects both master and another branch say so in your pull.
+Always submit your pull request against `master` unless the bug is only present in an older version.
+If the bug affects both master and another branch say so in your pull request.

 Then sit back and wait.
-There will probably be discussion about the Pull Request and, if any changes are needed, we'll work with you to get your Pull Request merged into Kibana.
+There will probably be discussion about the Pull Request and, if any changes are needed, we'll work with you to get your Pull Request merged into helm-charts.

 ## Releases

-Just like with the rest of the stack, all versions in this helm chart repo are bumped and released at the same time.
+Just like with the rest of the stack, all versions in this helm-charts repo are bumped and released at the same time.
 There is no need to bump the version in your pull request.